from Friday, June 26 to Thursday, July 2

 Acces

 • By train: Travel to Modane via TGV or regional train from Paris, Chambéry, Lyon, Grenoble, Milan, or Turin.
-From Modane, take bus #S52 or #S53 to Lanslebourg (30-minute ride, stop at Pont du Folgoët, 250m from the Center).
+From Modane, take bus #S52 or #S53 to Lanslebourg (30-minute ride, stop at Pont du Folgoët, 250m from the Center : 10, chemin des Crueux 73480 Val-Cenis Lanslebourg ).

-• By car: Take the highway to Modane from Paris, Chambéry, Lyon, Grenoble, Milan, or Turin, then follow RD 215.
+• By car: Take the highway to Modane from Paris, Chambéry, Lyon, Grenoble, Milan, or Turin, then follow D 2006 to Lanslebourg, then 450 m on “route de l’Iseran” D902 to the Folgoët bridge.
 If coming from Italy, the Col du Mont Cenis route allows you to bypass the Fréjus tunnel.

 Accommodation and costs

-16 additional places, in 4 apartments of 4 people, are also reserved for those who would like to register only from Friday evening to Sunday.
+10 additional places, in apartments of 4 people, have also been reserved for those who wished to register only from Friday evening to Sunday.

 Sheets are provided, but towels are not.
 Meals are prepared on-site using organic and local ingredients.
 A bar will be open daily from 5:00 pm to 10:00 pm.